jimbrend/jimbrend/README.md

 Top 0.001% in Apex Legends, PUBG, Rocket League

-Placed higher than Doc and Shroud in a competitive setting on stage at Dreamhack Austin
+Placed higher than Doc and Shroud in a competitive setting on stage at Dreamhack Austin top 0.01 in PUBG, multiple in a row 1st placements.
+Never cheated.

 Killed Shroud twice in Apex (took a selfie with him), and Aceu competively (was crypto in that engagement), others.

 Hit 50 layups in a row over 5x

-Top 0.001% in Bloodhunt and top 0.01 in PUBG, multiple in a row 1st placements.
-Never cheated.

 (Also, tested some of the first Battle Royale lobbies briefly with Brandon Greene twice in Arma 2 and 3, Dean Hall also cracked a mom joke on me one time when I didn't have space engineers installed)